fprogri/cypress-miniproject/README.md

 # cypress-miniproject

-This repository contains automated tests written using Cypress for testing demo.nopcommerce.com
+This repository contains automated tests written using Cypress for testing demo.nopcommerce.com.
+The project uses the Page Object Model design pattern to organize test code and improve maintainability.

 ## Table of Contents